dylan-lang/opendylan/documentation/getting-started-cli/source/managing-dependencies.rst

 Transitive Dependencies
 -----------------------

-The Dylan compiler won't find transitive dependencies, so you will need to create registry entries for them as well.
+The Dylan compiler won't find transitive dependencies automatically (unless you are using `dylan-tool`_), so you will need to create registry entries for them as well.

 Sometimes, you will want to create git submodules for them as well, but other times you can just reference them from the